Selected Professions Fellowships Application Instructions

 - All Selected Professions Fellowship recipients are required to sign a contract as acceptance of the award.
 Retain these instructions as they will become part of the fellowship contract if the applicant is awarded a fellowship.

-- The AAUW Selected Professions Fellowship must be larger than any other single fellowship or grant that a recipient earns during the fellowship year.
-Fellowship recipients must obtain written approval from AAUW to hold any concurrent fellowship, scholarship, grant, tuition waiver, or remunerative position.
+- The AAUW Selected Professions Fellowship must be larger than any other single or remunerative position (excluding tuition waivers) that a fellow receives during the fellowship year and must be acknowledges as the major award.
+Fellows must obtain written approval from AAUW to hold other funding and/or work opportunities.

 - Any changes in study plans for the fellowship year require the prior written approval of AAUW.